8 Symptoms of Pneumonia that You Shouldn't Ignore

 Also known as leukonychia, this syndrome can result from chemical poisoning, cardiac diseases, pneumonia or hypoalbuminemia.

-If you show several of these symptoms, you should ask your trusted physician to undergo the appropriate tests for this disease.
-By doing so, you´ll be able to start the proper treatment for your case.
+If you show several of these symptoms, you should talk to your trusted physician, who can carry out the necessary tests.
+In doing so, they’ll be able to determine whether or not you’re suffering from pneumonia, and start the most appropriate course of treatment for your particular case.

 Featured image courtesy of © wikiHow.com